eclipse-chariott/Agemo/README.md

 ## Running in a Container

 Below are the steps for running the service in a container.
-Note that the configuration files used by the containerized service are cloned from [.agemo/config](.agemo/config/) defined in the project's root.
+Note that the default configuration files used by the containerized service are cloned from [.agemo/config](.agemo/config/) defined in the project's root.

 ### Docker